aellonk/headless-wp-starter/README.md

 ```$ yarn && yarn start ```

-7. Should open up localhost:3000.
+7. That should open up localhost:3000.
 This will start up the frontend server.
 8. If there is an error, create a page in WP with the title/slug = “welcome”